 See also, Prostatitis literally inflammation

-- With scabies you have severe itching, especially at night.
+- With mites/scabies you have severe itching, especially at night.

-The itching is because your body’s defenses come into action against the mite’s poo.
+The itching is because your body’s defences come into action against the mite’s poo.

 - You can also see flaky passageways in the skin.